Minimum Quadratic Helicity States: Introduction

 \section{Introduction}

 Magnetic field line topology has been recognized to be a crucial part in the evolution of magnetic fields in magnetohydrodynamics (MHD) \cite{Woltjer-1958-489-91-PNAS, Parker-1972-174-499-ApJ, Taylor-1974-PrlE, Frisch-Pouquet-Leorat-1975-JFluidMech, KleeorinRuzmaikin82, Hornig-Schindler-1996-3-781-PhysPlasm, fluxRings10, Yeates_Topology_2010, Wilmot-Smith-Pontin-2010-516-A5-AA, knotsDecay11}.
 The most used quantifier of the field's topology is the magnetic helicity \cite{MoffattKnottedness1969, ArnoldHopf1974, BergerField1984JFM, Enciso-Peralta-2016-113-8-PNAS} which measures the linking, braiding and twisting of the field lines.
 Through Arnold's inequality \cite{ArnoldHopf1974} it imposes a lower bound for the magnetic energy.
 As the magnetic helicity is a (second order) invariant under non-dissipative evolution (non-resistive) it imposes restrictions on the evolution of the magnetic field.
-Further topological invariants can be found of third and fourth order \cite{Ruzmaikin-Akhmetiev-1994-331-1-PhysPlasm} which can be non-zero even for zero magnetic helicity, as well as the field line helicity \cite{Yeates-Hornig-2011-18-102118-PhysPlasm, R-Y-H-W} that measures a weighted averaged helicity along magnetic field lines, and the two quadratic helicities \cite{A-C-S}.
+A further topological invariant $M$ of topological complexity $7$ can be found \citep{A2} (the idea of the construction is presented in \cite{Ruzmaikin-Akhmetiev-1994-331-1-PhysPlasm}). $M$ is a generalized helicity integral and constitutes a more effective lower bound for magnetic energy compared to the magnetic helicity.
+Informally, $M$ is a measure of how much the magnetic lines are of the shape of helical Borromean rings.
+Second order invariants are the field line helicity \citep{Yeates-Hornig-2011-18-102118-PhysPlasm, R-Y-H-W} that measures a weighted average helicity along magnetic field lines, and the two quadratic helicities $\chi^{(2)}$, $\chi^{[2]}$, which are to be considered as the $L^2$-norms of field line helicity.
+The main problem to apply the high-order helicity is related with its calculation.
+A local formula for quadratic helicity $\chi^{(2)}$ is proposed by \cite{A-C-S}.